 I used a bluish accent color to symbolize the water of Hamburg.

 Mid-January 2022 I started working on my bigger project: The relaunch of my oldest and most-visited website: kogakure.

-The previous design was really ugly.
-I had a chess pattern design in the background and weird illogical shadows pointing in different directions.
-The homepage featured my eBook and links to different sections that never changed (due to the limitations of a static website).
+The previous design was ugly.
+I had a chess pattern design in the background and weird, illogical shadows pointing in different directions.
+The homepage featured my e-book and links to different sections that never changed (due to the limitations of a static website).

 I looked at the structure of my website and had to admit to myself that it was never a website, but an online book.
 This was the basic idea for the new design.
-I used the “index” page as a real index page listing all chapters and sections.
+I used the “index” page of the homepage as a book index, listing all chapters and sections.

 This website took me around 14 days of occasional work to be completed.